TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Get-JCCommandResult.md

 ```

 ### -Skip
-Ignores the specified number of objects and then gets the remaining objects.
-Enter the number of objects to skip.
+The number of command results to skip over before returning results.

 ```yaml
 Type: Int32